Rocco-Gossmann/nwgo-cli/README.md

 Step 1:

--   ✔︎ `nwgo` install
+-   ✅`nwgo` install
--   ✔︎ auto-download NWJS - Binaries on first run
+-   ✅ auto-download NWJS - Binaries on first run
-    -   ✔︎ for Mac (x86)
+    -   ✅ for Mac (arm)
     -   ▢ for Window
     -   ▢ for Linux (x86)
     -   ▢ for Linux (arm)